abriljordan/ga_blog/docs/extending-productivity/working-with-data.md

 ### Filter data
 To apply global filters to indicators via dashboard main page or in the individual indicator.

-1. Navigate the dashboard and click the `Funnel` button located above the sections.
+1. Navigate the dashboard and click the Funnel button located above the sections.
 A new set of controls appears just below the funnel button.
-2. Click on the `plus (+) sign`, a dialog window appears.
-3. Select the appropriate filter by checking on the boxes, then click the `Add` button.
+2. Click on the plus (+) sign, then select the appropriate filter by checking on the boxes.
-4. Click the `GO!` button to apply filter.
+3. Click the Add button, then click the GO! button to apply filter.

 If you wish the filters to be saved, click the `Save Filters to Page` button, otherwise, click the `Clear Filters` button.